Madinah Wilson-Anton: Early life and education

 Wilson-Anton grew up in Newark, Delaware; she graduated from the Charter School of Wilmington before continuing on to the University of Delaware.
 In March 2017, CBSN quoted Wilson-Anton when the Biden Institute was founded at the University of Delaware.
 Wilson-Anton, then a graduate student, welcomed the move, stating that Biden's work had inspired her, and she planned to work in government upon graduation.
 In 2020, she earned a Master of Public Policy, also from the University of Delaware.

 Career

 Wilson-Anton worked as a legislative aide for two members of Delaware legislature, Earl Jaques of the 27th district, and John Viola of the 26th district.
 In October 2019 Jaques mocked Eric Morrison, his rival for the Democratic nomination for his seat, for holding a fundraiser where he performed as a drag queen.
 The News Journal republished a tweet in which Wilson-Anton criticized her former boss.
 Jaques formally apologized.

 As a Legislature Fellow, she voiced disappointment after two legislators protested an Islamic prayer.

-She is a policy analyst at the Biden Institute at the University of Delaware.